My favorite Photos and how they happened

 Girl in Guerrero Negro

-In late 2016, I am in the middle of a road trip with my friend Jens.
-We are southbound to the tip of the Baja California peninsula in Mexico when his tooth started to hurt.
-So, we stopped in Guerrero Negro, a small town in the middle of the desert, to find a dentist.
+In late 2016, I was in the middle of a road trip with my friend Jens.
+We were southbound to the tip of the Baja California peninsula in Mexico when his tooth started to hurt.
+So, we stopped in Guerrero Negro, a small town in the desert, to find a dentist.

 Panasonic GH4 | 24mm Canon Lense | F2.8 | 1/2000 | ISO 200